130public/nodejs-resend-endpoint/README.md

-# Resend with Node.js
+# Resend.com with Node.js

-This example shows how to use Resend with [Node.js](https://nodejs.org).
+This a production ready node.js app, tailored for Vercel serverless functions.

 ## Prerequisites